Open Day 2020

 Candidates who have English as a second language are required to have an International English Language Test System (IELTS) score of 6.0, with no individual band score lower than 5.5; or equivalent.

-Our prospectuses will tell you everything you need to know about Wintec.
-They contains information about the Wintec campus, student life and the programmes we offer.
+The Wintec Prospectus (otherwise known as a course guide) outlines everything you need to know about Wintec.
+It contains information about the Wintec campuses, student life, and the programmes that are on offer.

 Leave your details here and we will come back to you: